codatio/codat-docs/docs/using-the-api/modified-dates.md

 Use the `sourceModifiedDate` when you want to identify records that have been updated by a business, or a business process.

-#### Example: Find invoices issued over 12 months ago that were updated in the last month
+:::info Example: Find invoices issued over 12 months ago that were updated in the last month

 ```http
 GET /companies/{companyId}/data/invoices?page=1&query=issueDate%3C{todayMinus12Months}%26%26sourceModifiedDate%3E%3D{todayMinusOneMonth}